While we can put in place automated systems that pull the trigger, it’s still us that have to live with the consequences.

 One of the biggest myths about trading is that somehow those who are successful must have an intuitive flair for second-guessing markets and that this is impossible for others to replicate.

-Over time that system is able to create a positive return for every dollar it uses as working equity.
+Over time the system is able to create a positive return for every dollar it uses as working equity.
 For example, it might only be a return of 1 cent per dollar per month.
 It doesn’t really matter.
 What’s important is that it has a positive return on equity over time.

 Challenge 3: The temptation to take money off the table